mohammadzainabbas/Reinforcement-Learning-Lab-CS/src/exercise-questions/README.md

 ## Exercise questions

-To gain better understanding of Reinforcement
+To gain better understanding of Reinforcement Learning fundamentals, we will solve these excercise questions (from chapter # 3).